LexxXell/request-bot/README.md

 ```sh
 $ yarn
 ```

 Rename the .env.example file to .env and modify it to suit your needs.
+'''
+PORT - port on which the web interface will be hosted

+BOT_TOKEN - bot token obtained from BotFather

+CHAT_ID - id of the chat where the bot will send the message

+USE_IP_GUARD - use IP guard 0=false, 1=true

+IP_WHITE_LIST - IP addresses separated by spaces

+USE_ORIGIN_GUARD - use IP origin 0=false, 1=true

+ORIGIN_WHITE_LIST - Domain names (including http or https) separated by spaces
+'''

 Run the bot:
 ```sh